What is the Private Information Management Initiative?

 What do I do with Private information found on my system?

-The RIT Information Security Office has created a Private Information Handling Quick Reference Table to assist you in determining how to handle Private information found on your computer or drives.
+We've created a Private Information Handling Quick Reference Table to assist you in determining how to handle Private information found on your computer or drives.

 If you find Private information (e.g. Social Security Number, Bank Account Number, Credit Card Number or Drivers License) on your computer and are not sure whether it should be there, ask your Information Steward/Management Representative.